cdslaborg/paramonte/src/interface/C/README.md

 ### Building and running ParaMonte simulations on macOS / Linux

++   **Note**: Theoretically, you can use any C/C++ compiler on macOS/Linux to build and link your applications against the ParaMonte library.
+However, the ParaMonte library example build scripts, as described below, currently only recognize the Intel and GNU C/C++ compilers.

 +   If you intend to run **serial** ParaMonte simulations, install either,
     +   **the Intel C/C++ compiler (icc/icpc >2018)**, or,
     +   **the GNU C/C++ compiler (gcc/g++ >7.0.0)**,